-The most significant variances in net loss quarter to quarter is typically due to non-cash expenses such as share-based payments expense, write-down of mineral properties, marketable securities fair value gain recorded in net loss, loss on disposal of subsidiaries and deferred income tax recovery (expense).
-Share-based payments fluctuate due to the timing of stock option grants and associated vesting, the number of underlying options granted and the associated fair value dollar amount calculated at the time of the grant.
-In 2020-Q2 there was a \$22,498,000 non-cash write-down of the Goldlund Gold Project, and a deferred tax recovery of \$1,385,000 was recorded as a result of the write-down.
-In addition, a marketable securities fair value gain on Auteco shares, which were received in 2020-Q2, was recorded through profit or loss.
-Lastly, as a result of sale of Mexican properties during 2020-Q2, the Company recorded a \$303,000 loss on disposal of subsidiaries, and recycled currency translation adjustment on disposal amounting to \$630,000.
+The most significant variances in net loss quarter to quarter is typically due to non-cash items per MD&A section titled "Non-IFRS Measures".
+One of the non-cash items recurring every quarter is share-based payments expense, which fluctuates due to the timing of stock option grants and associated vesting, the number of underlying options granted, and the associated fair value dollar amount calculated at the time of the grant.

+In 2020-Q3 there was a \$15,634,000 non-cash impairment of the equity investment in Treasury Metals.
+In 2020-Q2 there was a \$22,498,000 non-cash impairment of the Goldlund Gold Project, of which \$13,262,000 was reversed in 2020-Q3 when the project was sold.
+In 2020-Q2 a deferred tax recovery of \$1,385,000 was recorded as a result of the impairment while in 2020-Q3 a deferred tax recovery of \$171,000 was recorded as a result of flow-through share premium reversal.
+In addition, in 2020-Q2 an investments fair value gain of \$3,013,000 on Auteco shares was recorded through profit or loss.
+In 2020-Q3 an investments fair value loss of \$3,439,000 on Auteco shares, First Majestic shares, and Treasury Metals warrants was recorded.

+Lastly, as a result of the sale of the Mexican properties during 2020-Q2, the Company recorded a \$303,000 loss on disposal of subsidiaries, and recycled currency translation adjustments on disposal amounting to \$630,000.
+In 2020-Q3 the Company recorded \$467,000 in equity income from investment in Treasury Metals.

-In 2020-Q2 there was an increase in professional and consulting fees compared to 2020-Q1 due to the Auteco and Treasury Metals transactions closing costs.
+In 2020-Q3 there was an increase in marketing expenses compared to 2020-Q2 due to an increase in virtual conference attendance and marketing campaigns.
+In 2020-Q2 there was an increase in professional and consulting fees compared to 2020-Q1 due to fees incurred in relation to the Auteco and Treasury Metals transactions.
 In 2020-Q1 there was a decrease in marketing expenses compared to 2019-Q4 due to a reduction in marketing campaigns.
-In 2019-Q4 a bonus accrual was recorded as at December 31, 2019, resulting in an increase in salaries when compared to the 2019-Q3.
-In 2019-Q3 there was an increase in professional fees in connection with the base shelf prospectus and arrangement of an ATM facility.
+In 2019-Q4 a bonus accrual was recorded as at December 31, 2019, resulting in an increase in salaries when compared to 2019-Q3.
+In 2019-Q3 there was an increase in professional fees in connection with the base shelf prospectus and the establishment of an ATM facility.
 In 2019-Q2 there was a decrease in marketing expenses compared to 2019-Q1 due to fewer conferences attended and fewer marketing campaigns.
 In 2019-Q1 there was an increase in marketing expenses compared to 2018-Q4 due to an increase in conference attendance and marketing campaigns.
-Furthermore, in 2018-Q4 there was a \$4,181,000 non-cash write-down of the Company's Mexican mineral properties and a non-recurring severance payment of \$300,000.
-In 2018-Q3 there was a decrease in marketing expenses as compared to 2018-Q2, due to a reduction in marketing activities by the Company.
+Furthermore, in 2018-Q4 there was a \$4,181,000 non-cash impairment of the Company's Mexican mineral properties and a non-recurring severance payment of \$300,000.